aws-samples/serverless-patterns/apigw-translate-python-cdk/README.md

 ## Cleanup

-To clean up the resources created as part of this demonstration, run the command `cdk destroy` in the directory `s3-lambda-translate-cdk-python`.
+To clean up the resources created as part of this demonstration, run the command `cdk destroy` in the directory `apigw-translate-python-cdk`.
 In addition, users are advised to terminate the Cloud9 EC2 instance to avoid any unexpected charges.